Goygol District: History

 The modern history of Goygol city began in 1819 when German settlers from Kingdom of Württemberg established a settlement called Helenendorf which became the administrative center of the area.
 The German influence is evident in the architecture, with houses built in a traditional German style, and the establishment of infrastructure such as schools, kindergartens, and a music school.
 The current Agrarian Industry Plant in Goygol was initially constructed as a winery by the Fohrer brothers, who were pioneers in wine and cognac production in the region.

 During the Soviet era, the administrative center, originally called Helenendorf underwent several name changes reflecting the political climate of the time.
 In 1930, Narimanov district was established with Helenendorf as its center.
 In 1938, the district and its center were renamed Khanlar, district and Khanlar city, respectively.

 Following Azerbaijan's independence, the region underwent another name change to reflect its Azerbaijani heritage.
-On April 25, 2008, the district and its administrative center were officially renamed Goygol district and Goygol city, taking their name from the nearby Lake Göygöl, a alpine lake known for its blue waters.
+On April 25, 2008, the district and its administrative center were officially renamed Goygol district and Goygol city, taking their name from the nearby Lake Göygöl, an alpine lake known for its blue waters.
 This change was formalized by the decision of the Parliament of Azerbaijan on April 25, 2008.

 Access to the southern portions of the district remains restricted due to its proximity to the Nagorno-Karabakh region and the armistice line.